 Source: Creative Commons

-This completes the installation of the Linux.
+This completes the installation of Linux.
 You can now start using your favorite distro version without any interruption.

 Besides using Linux OS in the Desktops and the servers, it is also used in many embedded systems, computer architectures, and other handheld devices.
 The ways in which Linux is employed in these environments are discussed below:

 The Linux desktops have had an increasing demand of late.
-KDE Plasma Desktop and Xfce are most popular Linux Desktops as of 2015.
+KDE Plasma Desktop and Xfce are the most popular Linux Desktops as of 2015.

 Linux is the topmost operating system software used in servers.

 Linux distribution forms the fundamentals of LAMP server-software combination (Linux, Apache, MariaDB/MySQL, Perl/PHP/Python), which is the most popular platform used for website hosting.

 Mainframes are increasingly depending on Linux distributions for the operating system, mainly because of the open-source model.
 In 2009, IBM reported that it would largely market the mainframe-based Enterprise Linux Server.